KiShuKyu/Video-download-Project/README.md

 🚀 Future Improvements (Work in Progress)

-Home page with Sign Up / Login
+1) Home page with Sign Up / Login:

 Users will be able to log in and view/download their previous videos — saved in separate folders.

-Improved CSS Design
+2) Improved CSS Design:

 Enhance UI with a more polished and responsive style.

-Video Quality Selection
+3) Video Quality Selection:

 Option to choose video quality, and display the video title above the input link for better clarity.

 ⚠️ Known Issues

-Age-restricted Videos:
+1) Age-restricted Videos:

 Currently, videos with age restrictions may cause errors.
 These are caught and skipped using except Exception as e.

-Low Quality on Long Videos:
+2) Low Quality on Long Videos:

 Sometimes, longer videos may download in lower quality than expected.

-🛠 Technologies Used
+🛠 Technologies Used:
-Python
+Python,
-Flask
+Flask,
-yt-dlp
+yt-dlp,
 HTML/CSS